 Prior to visiting the Greek island of Mykonos I had heard that it was the place to go if you want to party which made me both excited and horrified all at once.
-I’ve been known to enjoy a mid-day beach party and an after hours dance club in my day but I am also acutely aware that I am generally one of the oldest people there.
-I also wasn’t quite prepared for just how many youngins and how much electric dance music would dominate my existence for my 4 night stay.
+I’ve been known to enjoy a mid-day beach party and an after-hours dance club in my day but I am also acutely aware that I am generally one of the oldest people there.

 So while Mykonos is not somewhere I’ll likely return anytime soon (I prefer Santorini), I did manage to find a few activities that were very enjoyable and felt a bit more age-appropriate.
 If you too find yourself overwhelmed on Mykonos, follow my tips to avoid needing a vacation from your vacation.

 The most popular way to get around Mykonos is via moped or 4-wheeler as the island is fairly small and the roads mostly paved.
-The taxis are known to be shady – a taxi from the airport should be no more than 20 euro but they frequently overcharge.
-And at the time we visited they did not yet have Uber (although rumor has it, it will arrive any day now).
+The taxis are known to be shady – a taxi from the airport should be no more than 20 euros but they frequently overcharge.
+And at the time we visited they did not yet have Uber but it was coming soon.

 You can rent a decent 4-wheeler from a variety of shops sprinkled all over the island for 30 euros for a 24 hour period.
 Load up on snacks and water, don’t forget sunscreen and a beach towel, and head north to Agios Sostis and Panormos beaches for a day of lounging.

 Most of the popular beaches in Mykonos fill every square inch of beach space with lounge chairs and charge anywhere from 10-100 euros to occupy it for the day.
 Panormos Beach is half resort with beach chairs and half sandy public beach.
 Vendors selling ice cold beers and donuts will wander by occasionally.